Gubaer/josm-scripting-plugin/docs/v1/handling-layers.md

 ## Working with data layers

-Data layers are instances of the JOSM native class <a data-josm-class="org.openstreetmap.josm.gui.layer.OsmDataLayer">OsmDataLayer</a>.
+Data layers are instances of the JOSM native class [OsmDataLayer]{:target="apidoc"}.

 You can **open** a file with OSM data in a new data layer with the method `josm.open()`: